 If you’d like a coordinating cardigan to go with your Mirabilis beanie then I have you covered!

-It’s size inclusive in 9 sizes from XS to 5X and the entire issue is packed with 11 amazing patterns perfect for Fall.
+It’s size inclusive in 9 sizes from XS to 5X and you can either get it as an individual pattern or as part of the Fall 2021 Crochet Foundry Issue.
+The entire issue is packed with 11 amazing patterns perfect for Fall.
 Here’s a peek at my cardigan and taste of some of the other projects in the issue too, it truly is stunning!

 - WeCrochet Kindred DK in Spice or a category 3 yarn of your choice (see below for yardage in each size).